 Just like the majority of the ships in the U.S. Navy, the USS Halsey had a wide range of asbestos equipment on board.
 In fact, before the early 1980s, ships were coated with asbestos mixtures for insulating purposes as the mineral had proven to be an excellent and cheap fireproofing material.
 As a consequence, hundreds of thousands of sailors were exposed to the mineral until its toxicity was detected and widely publicized.

-Due to the vibration caused by various systems on the ship, as well as because of the steady movement on the sea, it was common for asbestos-containing products to crack and flake, releasing asbestos dust and creating a hazardous environment.
-The danger is increased when the toxic fibers fill the air since it becomes easy for them to be inhaled and ingested, but also because as they latch onto clothing and hair, they can be spread around effortlessly.
+Due to the vibration caused by various systems on the ship, as well as because of the steady movement on the sea, it was common for asbestos-containing products to crack and flake, releasing asbestos dust and creating a hazardous environment for quartermasters, boiler workers, machinists, etc. The danger is increased when the toxic fibers fill the air since it becomes easy for them to be inhaled and ingested, but also because as they latch onto clothing and hair, they can be spread around effortlessly.

-Nowadays, people that have served in the Navy a few decades ago develop asbestos-related diseases, such as lung cancer, asbestosis or mesothelioma due to working closely with asbestos at a time when the public was unaware of its damaging effects on the human body.
+Nowadays, people who served in the Navy a few decades ago develop asbestos-related diseases, such as lung cancer, asbestosis, or mesothelioma, due to working closely with asbestos at a time when the public was unaware of its damaging effects on the human body.
 If you served in the Navy before the 1980s, you should inform your doctor about your possible exposure to asbestos and have an appropriate check-up.

 Have You Been Exposed to Asbestos on the USS Halsey (CG-23)?